New Health Programs

 - A summary of how the program will help meet labour market demand

-The Ministry of Advanced Education works closely with sector partners and the Ministry of Health to review the health program proposal to ensure it will meet necessary criteria.
+The Ministry of Advanced Education, Skills and Training works closely with sector partners and the Ministry of Health to review the health program proposal to ensure it will meet necessary criteria.

 Step 3 – Peer review: Once the Ministry review is complete, the institution completes a peer review (for new degree and non-degree programs only).